 Temperature control is crucial in avoiding the measurement drift phenomenon.
 This includes maintaining constant temperatures in the environment and for your weighing equipment by carefully avoiding air drafts and nearby cold objects.

 The best way to ensure temperature stability is to maintain a variation of not more than two degrees around the clock.
 Also, the weighing instrument should always remain on so that the temperature remains consistent.

 Evaluating the Performance of Analytical Balances

-The best test of repeatability is to use a solid, non-magnetic and non-porous container.
-Or use a test weight and weigh it repeatedly after returning to zero at the end of every weighing cycle.
-Also you can try weighing two objects separately that are exactly half of the total weighing capacity.
+- Try weighing two objects separately that are exactly half the total weighing capacity.
 Then the difference between the two readings should be less than the actual tolerance for accuracy.

-If numerical readings turn blank or become frozen, it is safe to assume that your equipment has a contaminate, is damaged, or mishandled and thus is not producing the desired results.
+- Watch out for numerical readings turning blank or becoming frozen.
+This indicates your equipment may have been contaminated, damaged, or mishandled and thus is not producing the desired results.

-Cornerload is term that indicates the ability of an instrument to generate the same readings for an object, regardless of where it is placed on the weighing pan.
-At all the positions on the weighing pan, the readings should be the same.
-And if there are errors, they can be fixed during a field service.
+- Cornerload is the term that indicates the ability of an instrument to generate the same readings for an object, regardless of where it is placed on the weighing pan.
+The readings should be the same at all the positions on the weighing pan.
+And if there are errors, they can be fixed during field service.

-Linearity testing is done to ensure that the weighing instrument is delivering the same sensitivity throughout its functional range.
+- Linearity testing ensures that the weighing instrument delivers the same sensitivity throughout its functional range.

-For bioscience labs and pharmaceutical companies, nothing is more critical than accuracy and quality.
+Nothing is more critical than accuracy and quality for bioscience labs and pharmaceutical companies.
 Even a minute error means manpower and money wasted.
 Not to mention serious reputation damage and the risk of losing consumers.
-Periodic calibration and maintenance are the best ways to ensure accuracy and reliability of analytical balances even with repeated use.
+Periodic calibration and maintenance are the best ways to ensure the accuracy and reliability of analytical balances even with repeated use.